evan-meany/Water/README.md

 To run this please use a Linux enviornment in order to execute NASM assembly code.
-Obviosly this means that NASM must be included in the system path.
+Obviously this means that NASM must be included in the system path.
+To run navigate to root directory and use the 'cargo run' command.